mdekrey/git-branching/part1.md

 they might mean something to your tooling, or to your developers, so let that be your primary concern.
 Make a new branch from the release at that time.

+###### It’s really that simple.
+Rename the branch later if you want.
 ![](https://cdn-images-1.medium.com/max/1000/1*yFa8AP88NWVLEAswmiBiuQ.png)
-<span class="figcaption_hack">It’s really that simple.
-Rename the branch later if you want.</span>

 Note that it’s “0.1.0”, the tag, that is actually released; the new branch has no tags, and so therefore is not yet released… but it is targeted as the next release.
 Any features outstanding can now be merged into the new release line.

+###### Note that other than making a new release branch, this is identical to our
+three-feature diagram above.
+As a result, conflicts remain minimal.
 ![](https://cdn-images-1.medium.com/max/1000/1*vjaDY-zn5n12KkzbSe8IwQ.png)
-<span class="figcaption_hack">Note that other than making a new release branch, this is identical to our
-three-feature diagram above.
-As a result, conflicts remain minimal.</span>

 A variant is to always call the latest release line  and create new branches for older releases; I personally dislike this because it causes a slightly different